 But this is all going according to plan.

-For decades, successive Australian governments have an implicit policy of managed decline: the slow and steady collapse of the automotive industry in bite-sized chunks that were more palatable to the public.
-Managed decline was never the stated goal of the government; on paper, the goal was a smaller and more viable industry that could compete in the global car market.
+For decades, successive Australian governments have had an implicit policy of managed decline: the destruction of the domestic automotive industry in bite-sized chunks that were more palatable to the public.
+Managed decline was never the stated goal of any government; on paper, government support was intended to build a smaller, leaner, and more viable industry that could compete in the global car market.
 But managed decline was the inevitable result when multiple governments removed industry protections and encouraged downsizing.
 This made the industry more vulnerable and less important to the Australian economy.
-Ultimately, this made the collapse of manufacturing easier to swallow.
+Ultimately, this made the collapse of the sector easier to swallow.
 Australia is now on the verge of phasing out domestic auto manufacturing with big consequences for the local economy.
 We don’t know if this was the right policy for Australia, but it is an instructive lesson for Canadians, Americans, and Mexicans as we grapple with NAFTA negotiations.

 Australia has entered the final phase of managed decline.
 Ford pulled out in 2016 and GM, and Toyota will follow this year.
 When that happens, analysts are worried that the final collapse of the industry supply chain will spark a wave of almost 200,000 job losses in related businesses.
 It was the same fear that sparked auto bailouts in 2008 and 2009 in the United States, but Australian commentators are reassured that managed decline has made the final losses more manageable.
 The government can plow money that would have been spent on car subsidies into economic development, employment insurance, and worker training.
 Australia is now hooked to the resource economy and trade with China, for better or for worse.